Maynor Figueroa: International career

 Figueroa made his debut for Honduras in 2003 and was a part of the Honduras squad at the 2005, 2007, 2011, 2015, 2017, 2019 and 2021 CONCACAF Gold Cups, earning a combined total of 25 caps.
 He was also named in the 23-man squad for the 2010 FIFA World Cup in South Africa.
 At the time, Figueroa played out of position as a centre–back at the World Cup, due to emergence of Emilio Izaguirre at the left–back position.
 He was again named to Honduras' squad for the 2014 World Cup.
 Figueroa also represented Honduras at U-20 and U-23 level from 1999 to 2003 and 2001 to 2003 respectively, scoring once in three games for the U-20s.
 He joined the U-23 squad as an overage player for the 2012 Summer Olympics.
 He has won over 180 caps, the most for Honduras, scoring six goals since his debut, and served as captain from 2014 until 2022.
 In June 2021, Figueroa led Honduras into the finals of the inaugural CONCACAF Nations League tournament.
 He would play in Honduras' 1–0 loss to the United States, and in the third place play-off, where Honduras prevailed over rivals Costa Rica 5–4 on penalties, after a 2–2 draw.

 Personal life

-Figueroa is married to Sandra Norales, a handball player who represents Honduras in that sport.
+Figueroa is married to Sandra Norales, a handball player who represented Honduras in that sport.
 Together they have two sons and one daughter.
 One of their sons, Keyrol, plays as a forward for Liverpool Academy.

 Figueroa is of Garifuna heritage.
 He is close friends with Honduran and former Dynamo teammate Boniek García.
 In 2020 Figueroa received his U.S. green card which qualified him as a domestic player for MLS roster purposes.